 4. Cultivate The Soil

-You can either use a tiller, or turn the soil by hand with a garden fork or shovel (I love my garden claw tool for this!).
+You can either use a tiller, or turn it by hand with a garden fork or shovel (I love my garden claw tool for this!).

 Related Post: No Dig Gardening 101: How To Start A No Till Garden